WasatchPhotonics/Wasatch.PY/README-RPI.md

 # Test Demo.py

 Run demo.py with "--help" for command-line options.
+Note that you need to run "source activate wasatch3" *each time you reboot* (or open a new Terminal window, depending on how your shell is configured), in order to tell Linux and Miniconda "which version" of Python, and which set of package dependencies, you want to use.

     $ cd ~/work/code/Wasatch.PY
     $ source activate wasatch3